carlabates/RepData_PeerAssessment1/PA1_template.md

 moresteps <- c(mean(stepsplus$totalsteps), median(stepsplus$totalsteps))
 ```

 After imputing missing values, the mean is 10766.19 and the median is 10766.19 The mean and median do not change from the mean and median found from the data set without the imputed values.
-The impact of adding the imputed values just seemed to amplify those days when total steps feel into the median quintile, the days when the individual took 10 to 15 thousand steps.
+The impact of adding the imputed values just seemed to amplify those days when total steps feel into the median range, the days when the individual took 10 to 15 thousand steps.

 ## Are there differences in activity patterns between weekdays and weekends?